parkderick/fullstack-poke/README.md

 - Refactor your client to dynamically render using the information from your server

 ### Step 3
-- Add a dropdown to your client that will allow you to pick an individual group to see
+- Add a dropdown to your client that will allow you to pick an individual type to see

+### EXTRA
+- Create an additional route to that uses req.params to get a type of pokemon
+- Create an additional route that returns all types
+- Add the ability to add a type to a pokemon
+- Add the ability to add a type to your database